-To book Archie Norman please contact a JLA agent.
+To book Archie Norman please contact your JLA Agent.

 Archie became the youngest FTSE-100 leader when he took over and turned around Asda.
 After a term as an MP, he rebuilt Energis and acquired interests from equipment hire to retailing.
 He’s since restored fortunes at the independent broadcaster and has undertaken to do the same for Marks & Spencer.
 To Archie, the challenge for management is to mix motivation with “the discipline and confidence required to turn on a sixpence.”
 Buy-in works better than instruction; attitude is as important as controlling costs.